 There are many types of these drugs.
-For testicular cancer, they work better when more than one is used.
+For testicular cancer, they work better when more than 1 is used.
 The choice and blend of drugs will be based on your cancer type and how you react to the drugs.
 The most common are:

 Chemotherapy is most often given through an IV.
-But, some come in pill form.
+But some come in pill form.
 They're delivered in cycles over a set time.
 Your doctor will help find out how many cycles are needed and which drugs will work best.